 During Winter Break, you can spend your time learning about a different part of the country, meeting new people, sharing about yourself and helping others.
 Winter BreakOuts are a great way to get off campus for a short time and do something that can truly enhance your college experience and your life.

 The cost of the trip covers transportation, lodging, and most food.
 Plan on bringing some spending money for snacks and other needs along the way.
 Some funds have been set aside for partial scholarships based on need (contact Mary Niebler for scholarship requests).
-Full payment for BreakOut trip is due December 5.
+Full payment for BreakOut trip is due December 15.
 If payment is not received by then, your space on the trip will be given to the next person on the waiting list.
-Refunds will not be provided to anyone who drops out after December 5.
+If you want to pay by credit card, you can do so at tinyurl.com/breakoutccpayment.
+Refunds will not be provided to anyone who drops out after December 15.

-If you would like more information about any of the trips below, contact Mary Niebler at 937-229-2012 or e-mail her email@example.com.
+If you would like more information about any of the trips below, contact Mary Niebler.

 Hubbard House and Catholic Urban Programs